88lex/safire/README.md

 __Recommended to run safire__:
 - Python 3.7 or higher
 - You can run safire without install from the directory holding `safire.py` (e.g. `cd /opt/safire/safire`; `./safire.py list projects`)
+  - To do this you must first run `pip install -r requirements.txt`
 - To install and run from anywhere on your machine go to /safire dir (not /safire/safire) and run `sudo -H pip3 install --upgrade pip`
   - Use a recent version of pip that runs with pyproject.toml rather than setup.py (try pip install --upgrade pip)